“Treacly” and “boring” aren’t words you’d typically ascribe to one of the world’s biggest pop stars.

 It helps that “his music is multi-generational”, Aswad says.
 “His inoffensiveness is something that puts people off, but at the same time, it opens him up to acceptance from a much wider demographic.”
 Already, Sheeran has a combined 41.4 million followers across Facebook, Twitter and Instagram, where he’ll regularly garner more than 500,000 likes for his casual, cheekily captioned photos of cats, snacks and his shirtless, tattooed body.

 “In the age of seeing things play out in real time and very calculated images being scrutinised, I think him being him has played into his success,” says Anne T. Donahue, a columnist at MTV who has written about Sheeran.
-“He’s never tried to learn to dance or [sing] harmony with a boy band. … He’s a very white young man with red hair from England, so he’s not facing a huge uphill battle or anything, but it’s important that he’s never compromised his image.”
+“He’s never tried to learn to dance or [sing] harmony with a boy band. … He’s a very white young man from England, so he’s not facing a huge uphill battle or anything, but it’s important that he’s never compromised his image.”

 It’s a soft-spoken but playful persona that he has cultivated since 2012, when he packed a one-two punch in the USA with his Grammy-nominated single The A Team and guest appearance on Taylor Swift’s Red (on duet Everything Has Changed).
 The country-turned-pop star’s co-sign was pivotal in Sheeran’s ascent, allowing him to build a stateside fan base as an opener on her Red Tour’s North American leg.